Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Top 10 Taiwanese Foods

 Introducing the ultimate, you-haven’t-been-to-Taiwan-if-you-haven’t-tried-these Taiwanese street foods!
-If you’re planning a trip to Taiwan, consider these your entry level foods guaranteed to lead to an addiction.
+If you’re taking a trip to Taiwan or planning on moving to Taiwan, consider these your entry level foods guaranteed to lead to an addiction.

 1. Oyster Omelet (O-A-Chian/蚵仔煎)